 This can be the hardest part to prove in a hostile work environment case.
 While casual and flippant remarks can be hurtful, it’s only illegal if the remarks are severely offensive and/or verbally abusive.

-Similarly, a manager who casually smacks your rear or plays with your hair may not qualify as abusive or severe behavior.
 To assess the severity, the court will apply the reasonable person test.
 Would a reasonable person who is subject to your situation be severely impacted or offended?

 The court will also consider whether or not the behavior in question disrupted your work.
 If the judge believes you were overly sensitive and the severity is questionable, he or she would probably not consider your case a hostile workplace environment.